nuprl/MultiPL-T/Artifact Guide.md

 ## Figure 3a

-**Fine-tuning on the complete language specific subsets of The Stack.**
+**Fine-tuning on the complete language-specific subsets of The Stack.**

 All of these fine-tuned models are available at https://huggingface.co/nuprl/MultiPL-T-StarCoderBase_1b and are tagged `$LANG-morestack-epoch_$N`.
 Run this command to see the list: